-By entering their worksite, employees are confirming that they are COVID symptom free, have not been in direct contact with someone known to have tested positive for COVID and are not awaiting the results of a COVID testing.
+By entering their worksite, employees are confirming that they are COVID symptom free, have not been in direct contact with someone known to have tested positive for COVID and are not awaiting the results of a COVID test.
 Employees who are experiencing fever or other symptoms of the virus are asked to stay home.
 Also, employees impacted by COVID-19, including those who must remain at home due to their own diagnosis, to care for an immediate family or household member or while awaiting test results based on their own health symptoms, are paid for regularly scheduled hours during those times.

 For employees not enrolled in Dollar General medical plans, we provided an additional opportunity to enroll in a Telehealth program, which provides affordable healthcare options to employees without physically visiting a healthcare provider’s office.
 We are also currently waiving all telehealth co-pays for employees covered under Dollar General’s medical plans.

-Dollar General made a $5.25 million donation to the Dollar General Employee Assistance Foundation, which provides financial assistance to employees during specified times of need.
+In FY 2020, Dollar General made a $5.25 million donation to the Dollar General Employee Assistance Foundation, which provides financial assistance to employees during specified times of need.

 We were one of the first to announce senior hours, which are designed to allow some of the most vulnerable customers the ability to shop during the first hour that stores are open.
 By encouraging customers to plan their shopping trips around these hours, this allows seniors to purchase the essential items they need in less busy and crowded shopping periods.